|

 Bros. in South Brisbane.
 Such mates were an early part of my firearms 'learning

+curve'.
 David and Laurie

 were my first source of knowledge on the rather complex range of Lee-Enfields